Skip to main content

 How big is Hazy IPA alcohol content?

 While their haze is jam-packed with flavor, Hazy IPAs aren’t inherently bigger in alcohol content.
-Craft brewers target various ABV depending upon their vision for a recipe, from easy-drinking session beers to those that bulldoze your taste buds.
+Craft brewers target various ABV depending upon their vision for a recipe, from easy-drinking session beers to Imperial beers that can bulldoze your taste buds.

-We make Hazy IPAs that cover the spectrum, including Summer Break Session Hazy IPA at 4.6% ABV, Hazy Little Thing IPA at 6.7% ABV, and the occasional Taproom exclusive that jumps even higher.
+We make Hazy IPAs that cover the spectrum, including Summer Break Session Hazy IPA at 4.6% ABV, Hazy Little Thing IPA at 6.7% ABV, and Cosmic Little Thing Hazy Double IPA at 8% ABV.
+Plus check our small-batch, online only beers; you might find a limited Hazy that’s even more intense!

 Hazy IPA nutrition facts